stupidmankind/BYpassDoc/docs/source/commands/csvdatatabletocsv.rst

 ----------

 **DataTable name**
-	Indicate the DataTable name
+	Indicate the DataTable name.

 **Encoding**
 	Specify Encoding.

 **CSV File**
-	Indicate the path to the CSV file
+	Indicate the path to the CSV file.